 To create a socket logger, use

-ILogger* logger = LoggerFactory::makeServerLogger(portNumber);
+ILogger* logger = LoggerFactory::makeServerLogger(portNumber);where

 ILogger* logger = LoggerFactory::makeNullLogger(portLibrary);